 Let's have a look at some rare Pomeranian colors:

 Lavender Poms are considered to be the rarest variation of the Pomeranian breed.
-Their coats look amazing and unreal, and they are known for their pinkish-grey coats.
+Their coats look amazing and unreal, and are known for their pinkish-grey coats.
 Lavender Poms have hints of purple among their gray fur.
-With their silvery pink coat that can range from a rich mauve to pale lilac, Lavender Poms are certainly a magical sight.
+Lavender Poms are a magical sight, With their silvery pink coats ranging from rich mauve to pale lilac.

 They’re known by other names, too, such as the Lilac Pomeranian, the Isabella Pomeranian, the Lilac Merle Pomeranian, and the Diluted Chocolate Pomeranian.

-A lavender coat is made possible by the presence of two rare dilution genes.
+A lavender coat is made possible by two rare dilution genes.
 When this gene combines with the chocolate coat, it results in Lavender.
-Lavender Poms are produced when two purebred Pomeranians carrying the dilute genes breed.
+Lavender poms are produced when two purebred Pomeranians carry the dilute genes breed.

 Lavender Pomeranian pups are more expensive than standard Pom puppies.
 They are usually expensive because of the carried recessive gene.
 AKC doesn’t recognize Lavender as a standard base coat color for Pomeranians.